Vertical thinking: Linearity

-Vertical thinking is distinguished as something that is linear, while on the other hand lateral thinking can be seen as non-linear.
-The reason for this is the simple fact that vertical thinking utilizes a sequential method in solving problem, where only one solution is generally realized.
+Vertical thinking is distinguished as something that is "linear", while on the other hand lateral thinking can be seen as "non-linear".
+Vertical thinking utilizes a sequential method in solving problem, where only one solution is generally realized.
 On the other hand, due to the non-linear nature of lateral thinking multiple solutions to the problems are fashioned in a more imaginative manner.

 Objective

-When an individual decides to employ vertical thinking in solving a problem, the objective is to create a solution that demonstrates the "depth of knowledge" whereas the use of lateral thinking creates a solution where the "breadth of knowledge" is exhibited.
+The objective in vertical thinking is to create a solution that demonstrates the "depth of knowledge" whereas the use of lateral thinking creates a solution where the "breadth of knowledge" is exhibited.
 The depth of knowledge in an elucidation predominantly reflects how well the individual can construct a logical justification for their solution with regards to detail.
 In contrast, breadth of knowledge would express how well the individual can come up with a variety of solutions for the same problem.
 Disregarding aspects of logic and creativity of solutions, the disparity in objectives can be seen as a case of "quality against quantity".